himanshubalodi62/AI-ML_research/README.md

 4. Which concept is used in PCA?

 A) Norm

 B) Gradient

 C) Eigenvalues

 D) Bias

 Answer: C

 ##  Section B: True / False

-Neural networks rely on matrix multiplication.
+Neural networks rely on matrix multiplication
+.
 Answer: True

 Eigenvectors are used in linear regression.

 Answer: False

 Gradient descent updates weights using vector operations.

 Answer: True

 A matrix is a 1D structure.

 Answer: False

 ## Section C: Short Answer (Detailed but Simple)

 ## What is the dot product?

 Simple Definition:

 The dot product is a mathematical operation that multiplies two vectors and adds the results to give a single number.